navneet-9/isci-hithub-test/docs/polar-bears-and-ice.md

-# The Impact of Changing Sea Ice Levels on Polar Bears
+# The Impact of Decreasing Sea Ice on Polar Bears
 ## Evaluating an Article by Susan Crockford

   This article begins by discussing how regions with the most dramatic sea ice declines have not documented any reduced polar bear health or survival.
 However, scientists like Andrew Derocher have claimed that their predictions are coming true, which refers to a climate change paper he published in 1993 regarding the impacts of climatic warming on polar bears (Stirling and Derocher, 1993).
 In this paper, declining body conditions, reduced cub survival, and lowered reproductive rates were observed, but they could not determine if they were a result of climate change.
 This article states that these changes seen today cannot be attributed to climate change as they have occurred in the past, when there was no sea ice breakup.
 With more research, it becomes clear that the arctic sea ice extent has been decreasing since satellite-based measurements began in the 1970s, indicating that the observed changes may have been due to climate change (Lindsey, 2020).